 This examples shows that you can include any sbt setting value.
 This applies to tags and links as well.

-As with tags, you can filter build scans by custom values in Gradle Enterprise.
+As with tags, you can filter Build Scans by custom values in Develocity.

 There are limits on captured custom values: